lightfulhelps/ray/README.md

 Icons should be in SVG format with a 24px width/height and ideally made of a single path with a fill of #ADB5BD.

-Once you have obtained a new icon SVG it should be added to the `src/icons` directory and then you should run `yarn build:icons` - this will make the icon availabel for use in the React `<Icon />` component.
+Once you have obtained a new icon SVG it should be added to the `src/icons` directory and then you should run `yarn build:icons` - this will make the icon available for use in the React `<Icon />` component.

 ### CSS